1. Selecting a Thesis Director and Committee

 Frequently, the MA committee suggests revisions or requests further information.
 When the MA committee approves your prospectus, it effectively permits you to enroll for thesis credit.
 Provide enough time in the planning process to organize your thoughts and fully prepare a prospectus.
 Again, submit your thesis proposal by the end of the year before your thesis year.
 In other words, prepare to submit your thesis prospectus, with the approval of your entire committee, 12 months before you plan to graduate.
 You may encounter difficulty in waiting until summer to have your prospectus approved.
 And students benefit from having their plans settled by the end of the first year so they may use that summer to pursue their thesis work with good direction.

 3. Enrollment for thesis credit

 Use the 799 rubric to enroll for three to six hours of thesis credit.
-You will need a signed course permission override card to register.
 It may be most useful to you to think about a thesis as a two-semester commitment: use the first semester to read, research, and draft the thesis, and the second semester to revise and reorganize the final document, in conversation with your thesis committee.

 4. Working with your director and thesis committee